High Country Tour: Background

 The opening European leg of the High Country Tour was detailed in tandem with the official announcement of the album on June 2, 2015, with the news also stating that the band would continue touring throughout 2015 and 2016.
 A few days before the release of the album and the beginning of the tour, two legs of North American dates were added starting on October 9, 2015 in Dallas, including appearances at the festivals Knotfest and Aftershock.
 The support acts were announced as Kadavar and All Them Witches for the first leg, and Royal Thunder for the second.
 In December 2015, a leg of eight concerts in Australia and New Zealand in February 2016 with the support acts American Sharks and Clowns was announced.
 The two final legs of the tour, both taking place in North America in Spring 2016, were announced in late January 2016.
 Royal Thunder returned as the support act for the first leg while the Sword was supported by Purson for the second leg.

-Set list

-The following is the set list from a number of early shows on the tour.